ankesh1111/Shopbop-project-website/README.md

  Hello Readers,

  I hope all of you are doing good and safe.
 I am happy  to share with ypu all that.
-I created our first project Shopbop in construct week project.
+I created our first project Shopbop.
 This blog is all about our journey and the challenges we faced while building the project.
-We build this websitein just 3 days and none more day for preparing for the presentation documentation
+We build this websitein just 5 days and none more day for preparing for the presentation documentation

  ## Creaters:- Ankesh Yadav